Conditions for the Processing of Personal Data

 Subject-matter of processing, categories of data subjects and type of personal data

-- The subject-matter of the processing is the personal data of the Recipients submitted to the Service by the Customer or processed by the Provider on its behalf, especially identification data, addresses, contact details, information about the Recipient’s transactions within its relationship with the Customer, information about Recipient’s actions within the Customer’s website, content of the Communications, Recipient’s activity relating to the received Communications and, where applicable, other data provided by the Customer to the Provider and relating to the Recipient (hereinafter the ”personal data”)
+- The subject-matter of the processing is the personal data of the Recipients submitted to the Service by the Customer or processed by the Provider on its behalf, especially identification data, addresses, contact details, information about the Recipient’s transactions within its relationship with the Customer, information about Recipient’s actions within the Customer’s website, content of the Messages, Recipient’s activity relating to the received Messages and, where applicable, other data provided by the Customer to the Provider and relating to the Recipient (hereinafter the ”personal data”)

 - The extent to which the Recipient’s personal data is processed in each particular case shall always be determined solely by the Customer.